By Dr. Richard Shakalis & Dr. John Pautienis

 White Line Disease Laboratory Test Results!

 The laboratory technicians took the samples of diseased hoof wall and spread it on a blood agar plate and then placed it in an incubator.
-A mixed culture of organisms, just like what was found in the hoof, resulted (Figure 3).
+A mixed culture of organisms, just like what was found in the hoof, resulted.
 Each separate colony was then placed on their own agar plates, some in the presence of oxygen and some without, and the fungal samples were placed in small jars.
-This resulted in pure cultures for six different bacteria and a fungus, which were then identified by the technician (see Table at end of this page).
+This resulted in pure cultures for six different bacteria and a fungus, which were then identified by the technician.

 Diseased hoof material was removed deep from within the hoof wall, along the leading edge of the infected area, and placed in sterile culture containers.
 Then these samples went to the laboratory technicians for analysis.

 So what did we find from this mixed bag culture of micro-organisms?
 We ran the gamut, as one would expect, from very harmful to relatively benign bacteria, as well as a stubborn fungus in our sample.
-In every case, the over-the-counter product we tested – Sav-A-Hoof Gel – worked extremely well at killing both bacteria and fungus (Figures 4 & 5).
+In every case, the over-the-counter product we tested – Sav-A-Hoof Gel – worked extremely well at killing both bacteria and fungus.

 Note separate microorganism colonies growing across the blood agar culture plate after being removed from the incubator.
 This plate provides nutrients for the organisms to grow on.
 The anaerobes, including the fungus, were grown in oxygen-free jars along with a rich growth medium.

-Of the six bacteria present, Providencia rettgeri, Klebsiella pneumoniae and Bacillus subtilis, although sometimes pathogenic in man (see Table on page 91), are not causing much destruction of hoof wall tissue here.
+Of the six bacteria present, Providencia rettgeri, Klebsiella pneumoniae and Bacillus subtilis, although sometimes pathogenic in man, are not causing much destruction of hoof wall tissue here.
 They are simply taking advantage of a warm, dark environment to thrive in.
 The next grouping of bacteria, the Staphylococcus and Pseudomonas, are capable of producing enzymes destructive to the hoof wall.
 The Staphylococcus prefers blood and can thus elaborate many powerful toxins and enzymes through the blood.

 By far the main destructive bacteria found was Clostridium difficiles.
 The Clostridia found here has some particularly nasty first cousins that are responsible for tetanus, botulism and gas gangrene.
 Clostridium is capable of producing spores and extra-cellular products such as powerful proteinases and collagenases, substances very destructive to the hoof wall.
 It is an anaerobe, which means it lives only when there is no oxygen present.
 It can produce a whole host of destructive enzymes such as fibrinolysins, collagenase, lecithinase and cytolysins.
 It is one nasty bacteria.